Garl4nd/Makefile-maker/README.txt

 Automatic Fortran makefile maker.
-The program first scans all Fortran files for imports of other source files and creates a directed dependency graph, where each vertex represents the file and an arrow from A to B correspond to the File A depending on B. It then condenses the graph, i.e. creates a new graph whose vertices are connected components (CC) of the original graph and arrows between vertices A' and B' are present iff any vertex of the CC  corresponding to A' points to any vertex of the CC  corresponding to B'.
+The script (gen_make.py) first scans all Fortran files for imports of other source files and creates a directed dependency graph, where each vertex represents the file and an arrow from A to B correspond to the File A depending on B. It then condenses the graph, i.e. creates a new graph whose vertices are connected components (CC) of the original graph and arrows between vertices A' and B' are present iff any vertex of the CC  corresponding to A' points to any vertex of the CC  corresponding to B'.
 This is useful, because the connected components represent circularly dependent graphs, they have to be compiled together.
 If any file in a CC is changed,  all files in the same CC must be recompiled, as well as all files in CCs